Performance & UX

 1. Traffic-source match

-A demo page should feel like the logical continuation of the click that brought the visitor there.
+A demo page must feel like the logical continuation of the click that brought the visitor there.

 Check:

-• Does the headline reflect the ad, email, or search intent that sent the visitor?
+• Does the headline directly reflect the ad, email, or search intent that sent the visitor?

-• Is the problem statement specific enough for the target buyer?
+• Is the problem statement specific enough for the target buyer persona?

-• Does the page talk to one clear use case, segment, or role?
+• Does the page speak to one clear use case, segment, or role?

-• Are you mixing self-serve and sales-led motions on the same page without clarity?
+• Are you mixing self-serve and sales-led motions on the same page without a clear path for each?

-If the visitor clicked expecting a homepage audit tool and lands on generic "growth platform" copy, the page already lost trust.
+If a visitor clicks an ad for a "homepage audit tool" and lands on generic "growth platform" copy, you’ve already broken trust.

 2. Above-the-fold clarity

-The first screen should do more than sound confident.
+The first screen must do more than sound confident.
+It must orient the user instantly.

 Check:

-• Does the subhead explain what outcome the demo helps the visitor reach?
+• Does the subhead explain what tangible outcome the demo helps the visitor reach?

-• Is the primary CTA visible without hunting?
+• Is the primary CTA visible without scrolling or hunting?

-• Is there immediate proof near the CTA?
+• Is there immediate proof positioned near the CTA?

-• a subhead that translates the product into business impact
+• A subhead that translates product features into business impact.

-That proof could be a customer logo strip, a performance metric, a concise testimonial, or a screenshot that reinforces product reality.
+This proof can be a customer logo strip, a key performance metric, a concise testimonial, or a product screenshot that makes the value real.

 3. Proof density near decision points

-Many demo pages have proof, but they place it too late.
+Most demo pages have proof.
+Many place it too late to matter.

-Visitors should not have to scroll through six generic sections before they find any evidence that the product works.
+Visitors shouldn't have to scroll past six generic feature blocks to find evidence that the product actually works.

 Check:

-• Are logos, metrics, or testimonials visible early?
+• Are logos, metrics, or testimonials visible early in the scroll?

-• Do proof elements match the buyer's concerns?
+• Do proof elements directly address the buyer's primary concerns?

 • Is there evidence tied to outcomes, not just popularity?

-Specific proof carries more weight because it lowers interpretation cost.
+Specific proof carries more weight because it lowers the visitor’s cost of interpretation.

 4. Product understanding

-A demo page should help the visitor picture what the product actually does before asking for time.
+A demo page should help the visitor picture what the product does before asking for their time.

 Check: